benglard/consciousness/TRANSFORMERS.md

 Form a universal transformer (one layer looped).
 Form the queries/keys network in usual fashion, form the values network as a mixture of experts.
 This implies that each time the layer iterates, different experts will be activated to produce the output.
 And like above, no separate MLP block is needed - token diversity is assisted via aggregation of multiple experts.
 Scale weights horizontally.

 I like this architecture because it is essentially a feedback mechanism between one large memory system and an attentional sensing system.

+#### Virtual Heads

+Multi-head attention produces an image of shape `TxTxH`.
+You can process this image with a conv2d to create new virtual heads, which represent learned spatial and feature-wise aggregations of the qk inner product heads.
+If your attention graph must remain causal, you can use a causal conv1d across each row.
+This can be interpreted as a local graph rewiring on top of the computed attention graph.